FOREIGN LANGUAGE PLACEMENT EXAMS

 WHEN WILL I KNOW MY SCORE?

 The department will post scores in 3-5 business days after scores are received.
 Tests that include a writing portion may take longer.
-To view scores and credit earned, click on the “My Record” tab on howdy.tamu.edu and select “Credit By Examination” under the “Degree Evaluation” channel.
+To view scores and credit earned, click on the “My Record” tab in the Howdy Portal and select “Credit By Examination” under the “Degree Evaluation” channel.

 The page will show the classes that the student has tested out of.
 For example, if it shows FREN 101 and FREN 102, then the student is eligible to register for the next sequence class, FREN 201.
 If there is no visible credit, the student did not place out of any classes and he/she is eligible to register for the first sequence, 101.